Judge (sumo)

+Seating and status

 Five shimpan sit around the ring during the tournament.
 The order of importance of the shimpan is determined by where they sit.
 The order of importance goes North, East, South East, South West, West.
 They will rotate where they sit every day to maintain equality.
-However, during the top division only the chief shimpan and his two deputies may sit in the North.
+However, in the top division, only the chief shimpan and his two deputies may sit in the North.
 The South East shimpan also acts as the timekeeper and gives a signal to the gyōji (referee) when preparation time is up and the wrestlers should fight.
-Prior to September 1952 the raised shire roof (tsuriyane) was supported by columns and the shimpan would sit in front of the columns.
+Prior to September 1952, the raised shire roof (tsuriyane) was supported by columns and the shimpan would sit in front of the columns.

+Mono-ii

-If one of the shimpan disagrees or is unsure about the decision then he raises his hand and the five of them climb into the ring, or dohyō to hold a mono-ii.
-A mono-ii (of the shimpan only) can in principle also be called by any of the four sumo wrestlers awaiting their bout around the ring, although it is an extremely rare occurrence.
+If one of the shimpan disagrees or is unsure about the decision, then he raises his hand and the five of them climb into the ring, or dohyō to hold a mono-ii.
+A mono-ii (of the shimpan only) can in principle also be called by any of the four sumo wrestlers awaiting their bout around the ring, although this is an extremely rare occurrence.